FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Describe your setting, players, activity and goals here.**

-Setting: Any location that a carbonated beverage could be agitated.
+**Setting:** Any location that a carbonated beverage could be agitated.
 This specific example will be in an apartment in the evening around dinner time.

-Players: An individual looking to consume a carbonated beverage and the carbonated beverage itself.
+**Players:** An individual looking to consume a carbonated beverage and the carbonated beverage itself.
 Can be anyone of any immutable or mutable characteristic and any beverage as long as it is in a sealed container and carbonated.
 This specific example will be the resident of the apartment with a can of soda.

-Activity: Measuring the the interal pressure of the container to determine if there is risk of spraying the contents on the drinker if opened.
+**Activity:** Measuring the internal pressure of the container to determine if there is risk of spraying the contents on the drinker if opened.
+Once the pressure has dropped below a predetermined threshold the device will signal that the beverage is safe to open and drink.

-Goals: Open a carbonated beverage without worrying if it will explode or not.
+**Goals:** Open a carbonated beverage without worrying if it will explode or not.
 Attempt to limit spillage thereby reducing ruined clothing and messy floors among many other annoyances.